 You can think of this as the second part in a two-part strategy that begins with tip number one.
 When someone comes to you with a request for your product, and you have to turn down the request, you’ll first want to spend time discussing it with your requestor.
 Show that you understand her needs and appreciate her for offering up the suggestion.
 Then, when you explain why you cannot accommodate the request, you can provide the larger context — which might include issues like competing projects or preserving your product’s simplicity and usability — that your requestor likely didn’t consider.

-A common example of a request you won’t be able to accommodate is one that is in conflict (or at least does not align) with your company’s larger strategic objectives.
-For example, your company’s primary aim for the next year might be to grow the number of users for your software product.
+A common example of a request you won’t be able to accommodate conflicts (or at least does not align) with your company’s larger strategic objectives.
+For example, your company’s primary aim for the next year might be to increase users’ number for your software product.
 With that organizational directive in mind, you might have prioritized initiatives like streamlining the sign-up process and creating a scaled-down free-trial version of your product.

 When you apply this technique correctly, you’ll first demonstrate to your stakeholder that you’ve heard his request and see its value.
 This will then provide a nice transition to your explanation that you are also operating in a larger context, weighing all requests, even valid ones like his, in light of this bigger picture.